MicrosoftDocs/fabric-docs/docs/real-time-intelligence/data-activator/activator-alert-queryset.md

 This article explains how to create Fabric [!INCLUDE [fabric-activator](../includes/fabric-activator.md)] alerts from a KQL Queryset.
 For more information, see [What is [!INCLUDE [fabric-activator](../includes/fabric-activator.md)]](activator-introduction.md).
 You can use [!INCLUDE [fabric-activator](../includes/fabric-activator.md)] on a KQL Queryset to trigger notifications in two modes:
 - when a scheduled KQL query returns results
-- when a scheduled KQL query returns results that contains a visualization meets a defined set of conditions.
+- when a scheduled KQL query returns results that contain a visualization meets a defined set of conditions.

 Send alert notifications either to yourself, or to others in your organization.
 Notifications can be sent by email or Microsoft Teams message.